-TRICARE and CHAMPVA TRICARE is the health care program for eligible dependents of military persons, and retirees of the military.
+TRICARE and CHAMPVA

+TRICARE is the health care program for eligible dependents of military persons, and retirees of the military.
 TRICARE includes the CHAMPUS program.
 CHAMPVA provides health coverage to disabled Veterans and their eligible dependents.
 If TRICARE or CHAMPVA and this Plan cover you, we pay first.
 See your TRICARE or CHAMPVA Health Benefits Advisor if you have questions about these programs.

-Suspend FEHB coverageto enroll in TRICARE or CHAMPVA: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in one of these programs, eliminating your FEHB premium.
+Suspend FEHB coverage to enroll in TRICARE or CHAMPVA: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in one of these programs, eliminating your FEHB premium.
 (OPM does not contribute to any applicable plan premiums.)
 For information on suspending your FEHB enrollment, contact your retirement office.
 If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage under TRICARE or CHAMPVA.

+Workers' Compensation

-Workers' Compensation We do not cover services that: • You need because of a workplace-related illness or injury that the Office of Workers' Compensation Programs (OWCP) or a similar Federal or State agency determines they must provide; or • OWCP or a similar agency pays for through a third-party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws.
+We do not cover services that:

+- You need because of a workplace-related illness or injury that the Office of Workers' Compensation Programs (OWCP) or a similar Federal or State agency determines they must provide; or - OWCP or a similar agency pays for through a third-party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws.

 Once OWCP or similar agency pays its maximum benefits for your treatment, we will cover your care.

+Medicaid

-Medicaid When you have this Plan and Medicaid, we pay first.
+When you have this Plan and Medicaid, we pay first.

 Suspend FEHB coverage to enroll in Medicaid or a similar State-sponsored program of medical assistance: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in one of these State programs, eliminating your FEHB premium.
 For information on suspending your FEHB enrollment, contact your retirement office.
 If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage under the State program.

-When other Government agencies are responsible for your care We do not cover services and supplies when a local, State, or Federal government agency directly or indirectly pays for them.
-When others are responsible for injuries When you receive money to compensate you for medical or hospital care for injuries or illness caused by another person, you must reimburse us for any expenses we paid.
+When other Government agencies are responsible for your care

+We do not cover services and supplies when a local, State, or Federal government agency directly or indirectly pays for them.

+When others are responsible for injuries

+When you receive money to compensate you for medical or hospital care for injuries or illness caused by another person, you must reimburse us for any expenses we paid.
 However, we will cover the cost of treatment that exceeds the amount you received in the settlement.

 If you do not seek damages you must agree to let us try.
 This is called subrogation.
 If you need more information, contact us for our subrogation procedures.

+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP)

+Some FEHB plans already cover somedental and vision services.
+When you are covered by more than one vision/ dental plan,

+Coverage provided under your FEHB plan remains as your primary coverage.
+FEDVIP coverage pays secondary to that coverage.
+When you enroll in a dental and/or vision plan on BENEFEDS.com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
+Providing your FEHB information may reduce your out-of-pocket cost.

-Section 10 Definitions of terms we use in this brochure
+Section 10.
+Definitions of terms we use in this brochure